 • Obtain your VISA for Ghana.
 For information about obtaining a visa, which is required, visit the Embassy of Ghana website.

 • Please check current CDC recommendations for travel to Ghana and consult with your doctor about general travel vaccinations you should have as precaution for travel.
-Yellow Fever vaccination is required.
+Proof of Yellow Fever vaccination is required upon arrival in Ghana for anyone over nine months of age.
 Locate and bring your Yellow Fever vaccination certificate, or if you have not been vaccinated, or do not have proof, obtain that vaccination.
-Obtain a prescription to prevent Malaria.
-See the “Health and Inoculations” section below.
+Obtain an anti-malarial prescription to prevent Malaria.
+See the “General Health and Inoculations” section below for details.

 • Make your international flight reservations to Accra’s Kotoka International Airport (ACC).
 Please wait to make reservations until you have received notice from Naturalist Journeys that the tour is confirmed, then send a copy of your itinerary to the Naturalist Journeys office clientservices@naturalistjourneys.com.

-Arrival into Accra
+Arrival into Kotoka International Airport (ACC), Accra

-Plan to arrive in Accra at Kotoka International Airport (DAR) in time for a welcome dinner.
+Plan to arrive in Accra at Kotoka International Airport (ACC) in time for a welcome dinner.
 Most flights from the USA originate one or two days earlier.
 If you would like to arrive early, please inform the Naturalist Journeys office - we can help you book additional nights at our hotel (additional cost).
 And please ask to be connected with our travel agent if you would like help booking your flights; we’ll pay her ticketing fee.

 NOTE ON TANZANIA SOUTH TOUR: If you plan to pair this tour with Naturalist Journeys’ Tanzania South tour, plan to overnight in Dar es Salaam on October 5 and fly to Accra on October 6.